Chart Color Schemes

 Rockhampton City ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Rockhampton City had a cultural diversity below average, with 82.2% citizens, 85.2% born in Australia, and 91.2% speaking English only at home.
-Christianity was the main religion, comprising 50.3%.
-Hinduism was overrepresented at 2.0%, compared to 0.8% regionally.
+Rockhampton City's cultural diversity was found to be below average, with 82.2% of its population being citizens, 85.2% born in Australia, and 91.2% speaking English only at home.
+The predominant religion is Christianity, comprising 50.3% of the population.
+Hinduism is notably overrepresented at 2.0%, compared to 0.8% across Rest of Qld.

 Frequently Asked Questions - Diversity